wp-plugins/feedburner-email-subscription/readme.txt

 Tags: subscription, widget, email, feedburner, feed, shortcode, rss Requires at least: 3.5
 Tested up to: 3.0
-Stable tag: 1.2.1
+Stable tag: 1.2.2

 Give your biggest fans another way to keep up with your content feed by placing an feedburner email subscription on your site.

 == Description ==

-Feedburner Email Subscription gives your biggest fans another way to keep up with your content feed by placing an email subscription on your site.
+This plugin gives your biggest fans another way to keep up with your content feed by placing an email subscription form on your site.
+The email subscription uses the Feedburner RSS driven service to fetch your site content, and deliver it to your subscribers.
-Easy to customize, just put your feed name and your ready to lunch.
+Easy to use and customize, just put your Feedburner site name and you are ready to launch.
+Email content sent automatically by Feedburner.

 <h4>Key Features & Options</h4>
 <ul>